MartinezAvellan/read-invoice/README.md

 # read-invoice

-Step 1 to read a invoice file and start all steps to generate loc and qrcode.
+Step 1 to read an invoice file and start all steps to generate loc and qrcode.